HemmeligOrg/Hemmelig.app/README.md

 Supported docker platforms: `amd/64`, `arm/64`.

 - hemmeligapp/hemmelig:latest (Is created on each version release)
+- hemmeligapp/hemmelig:v5 (Is created on each version release for the major version)
-- hemmeligapp/hemmelig:v5.19.4 see [tags](https://github.com/HemmeligOrg/Hemmelig.app/tags) for all version
+- hemmeligapp/hemmelig:v5.19.28 see [tags](https://github.com/HemmeligOrg/Hemmelig.app/tags) for all version
 - hemmeligapp/hemmelig:weekly (pushed every week on Friday)
 - hemmeligapp/hemmelig:daily